maybemaby/fastify-jumpstart/README.md

 ## Todo:

 - [x] Auth
+- [ ] Refresh access token automatically if it fails and refresh token is there
 - [ ] Type enforce defining jti for custom jwt settings
 - [ ] API Versioning